D-Wave Quantum Inc (QBTS) Shares Up Despite Recent Market Volatility - News Heater

 Conclusion

-In summary, D-Wave Quantum Inc (QBTS) has had a mixed performance as of late.
-Analysts have mixed opinions on the stock, with some viewing it as a “buy” and others as a “hold”.
+In conclusion, D-Wave Quantum Inc (QBTS) has had a mixed performance lately.
+Opinion on the stock among analysts is bullish, with some giving it a “buy” rating and others a “hold”.
 It’s important to note that the stock is currently trading at a significant distance from its 50-day moving average and its 52-week high.